And why don’t they want you to know this decorating trick?

 These two images are prints made from the original.
 They come in two sizes.
 However, they are a lot smaller than the original painting.

 You could also do one of these fantastic murals from Casa Cosima (The Mural Source)

 Please click on any image for more information.

 Below are some beautiful Chinoiserie console tables.

 Next comes lighting.

-Those are some way cool buffet lamps but I don’t recognize them.
+Those are cool buffet lamps, but I don’t recognize them.
 I did one of my favorite tricks when I don’t know where a lamp is from.
 I crop it tightly and put it in google images.

 So, now what?

 Oh man, if you don’t have Laurel’s Rolodex, then you are missing out on another wonderful decorating trick.

 I use mine all the time and wonder how I got by all those years without it! (not very well, sometimes. lol) I just went to the lighting section and started scrolling through the dozens of sources, and bingo!
 I found the source on page 246- Vaughan Lighting!
 I feel giddy when that happens!